tfabris/BlueGigaEmpeg/README.md

  - Make sure the Bluetooth breakout board is fully separated and disconnected from the BlueGigaEmpeg board.

- - Make sure that capacitor C16, 470uF, is soldered onto the BetzTechnik WT32i
-   Bluetooth board.
-It needs to be connected any time you do firmware updates.
-   It is soldered in place by default, and then we desolder it after upgrading the firmware.

  - Make sure that jumper JP4 on the BetzTechnik WT32i Bluetooth board is connected.
 It comes connected by default, and then we cut it after